aws-samples/aws-greengrass-ml-deployment-sample/README.md

-# Maintaining ML models deployed on AWS Greengrass
+# Deployment options for machine learning inference on AWS Greengrass

 ## What is this?

-This repository provides an overview of deployment options for machine learning models on AWS Greengrass and sample code how to deploy and maintain a custom model trained with Tensorflow!
+This repository provides an overview of deployment options for machine learning inference on AWS Greengrass including sample code how to deploy and maintain a custom model for inference trained with Tensorflow!
 The sample uses a machine learning resource in AWS IoT Greengrass to deploy required machine learning libraries like Tensorflow for inference on the Greengrass device!

 ## Who is this for?